rust-lang/rfcs/text/0000-repr-type-aliases.md

 The `repr` attribute now accepts a `discriminant = ...` argument to indicate an arbitrary type instead of a well-known primitive type.
 It accepts both fully-resolved types (including all necessary generics) as well as macros that expand to types.

 If the resulting type resolves to a type alias to a valid primitive type which can be used in the `repr` attribute, that will be used as the actual discriminant representation.
-Otherwise, the result is an error.
+Otherwise, the result is an error which states that only primitive types and type aliases to them are allowed.

 An automatically-applicable lint should be added that warns a user if a `repr` argument is invalid but references in an-scope type alias without the `discriminant = ` prefix.
 (For example, `#[repr(MyType)]` becomes `#[repr(discriminant = MyType)]`, but `#[repr(C)]` does not warn even if an alias `C` is in scope.)